Perla-dev/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 * `Security Issues:` Without a firewall, our servers are vulnerable to unauthorized access.
 Additionally, if we don't use HTTPS, the data exchanged between the user and our servers is not encrypted and could be intercepted.

 * `No Monitoring:` Without a system to monitor the performance and health of our servers, we might not become aware of issues until they have caused significant problems.

+## Task 2: Secured and monitored web infrastructure

+2- `Firewalls:` Firewalls are crucial for our infrastructure security.
+They provide a barrier against unauthorized access, monitor, and control network traffic based on predefined security rules.
+3- `SSL Certificate:` Serving traffic over HTTPS is essential to ensure all data exchanged between users and our servers is encrypted and secure.
+It prevents data breaches and enhances user trust in our website.
+4- `Monitoring Clients:` These are used for monitoring server performance and identifying potential issues in real-time.
+This can aid in proactive problem resolution, capacity planning, and maintaining an optimum user experience.
+The monitoring tool collects data through the installed clients on the servers.
+They gather metrics like CPU usage, memory consumption, network statistics, and log files, then send them to a centralized monitoring service for analysis.

+* To monitor your web server QPS (Queries Per Second), you should configure your monitoring client to collect this specific metric from your web server.
+This data can help you understand your web server's load and performance.

+### issues:

+* `SSL Termination at Load Balancer:` If the traffic between the load balancer and the application servers isn't encrypted, it's vulnerable to attacks within the internal network.

+* `Single MySQL Write Server:` If this server fails, no application can make data changes until the server is restored, causing potential service disruption.

+* `Identical Server Components:` Servers with identical roles (database, web server, application server) can lead to inefficient resource use.
+Dedicating specific servers to specific tasks can help in optimizing resource use and performance.

+## Task 3: Scale up

+1- `Additional Server:` With only one server, the system would have a single point of failure.
+By adding an additional server, we are adding redundancy, thereby improving the system's reliability.
+It also improves performance as now the load can be distributed between servers.

+2- `Load Balancer (HAproxy) Cluster:` The clustering of HAproxy is to ensure high availability and reliability.
+If one load balancer goes down, the other can take its place, keeping the system up and running.
+It also helps in distributing the load among multiple servers, improving performance.

+3- `Split Components:` Splitting components into their own servers makes it easier to manage and scale the system.
+If there's a high load on the application, you can simply scale up the application server without having to touch the database or web server, and vice versa.
+It also improves security, as an issue in one server won't directly affect the other servers.